Professor Gabriella Giannachi

 In recognition of her research, she became a Fellow of the Royal Society of Arts in 2012 and an elected member of the Academia Europaea in 2014.

-Gabriella Giannachi is Director of the Centre for Intermedia and Creative Technologies and her current research interests are: art and technology; mobile interpretation and user-generated documentation of art and sport events; the creation, exhibition, and sharing of archival resources within an exhibition context; mixed, augmented and virtual reality; presence research; museum studies and digital curation; new media and digital curation; oral history and digital heritage; creative technologies.
+Gabriella Giannachi is Director of the Centre for Intermedia and Creative Technologies and her current research interests are: art and technology; mobile interpretation and user-generated documentation of art; the creation, exhibition, and sharing of archival resources within an exhibition context; mixed, augmented and virtual reality; presence research; museum studies and digital curation; new media and digital curation; oral history and digital heritage; creative technologies and public humanities; ecological and environmental practice.
 She welcomes research students in all these areas.

-Principal investigator of The Grecian Archive and the HLF-funded The History of St James Park project (2016-17) and The City Museum (2017-19) developed in partnership with Exeter City Football Club and Exeter City Footbal Club Supporters Trust.
+Principal investigator of The Grecian Archive and the HLF-funded The History of St James Park project (2016-17), The City Museum (2017-19) and the Celebrating Our Heritage: an ECFC Museum Outreach Programme' (2019-2020) developed in partnership with Exeter City Football Club and Exeter City Footbal Club Supporters Trust.

 Principal Investigator for Collecting, Archiving and Sharing Performance and the Performative, with Dr Jennifer Mundy (Tate Research), Mr John Stack (Tate Online) and Catherine Wood (Curator for Performance at Tate), funded by AHRC (2014-16).